Become an Effective Team Building Facilitator

 Step 1:

-The team leader determines the workshop’s purpose.
+The team leader determines the initial workshop’s purpose.
 Often workshops focus on something the team needs to change or improve because teammates are not working well together.

 Step 2:

-The team leader connects with the team building facilitator.
+The team leader connects with the team-building facilitator.
 The leader conveys the purpose and potential outcomes for the workshop.
 Both agree to follow Right-Minded Teamwork’s 12 Steps Process.

 Step 3: